bcat/qmk_userspace/layouts/split_3x6_3/bcat/readme.md

 # bcat's 3x6+3 split layout

 This is my preferred split ergo layout for typing.
-It is loosely inspired by the default Planck (numbers on Lower, symbols on Raise) and Crkbd (Space on left, Enter on right) layouts, but has since been redesigned heavily according to the principles described below.
+It is loosely inspired by the default Planck (symbols on Lower, numbers on Raise) and Crkbd (Space on left, Enter on right) layouts, but has since been redesigned heavily according to the principles described below.